Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 - Add relevant links back to your site.
 Throughout your answer, sprinkle a few relevant links back to your website.
 The more relevant they are to the question, the more clicks and traffic they will generate.
-You can also end your answers with a link to your lead magnet, concluding with something like: “Want to know more about how to start a business?
-Check out my free checklist with 10 steps for starting your first business!” and link to the lead magnet (in this example, the checklist).
+You can also finish your answers with a link to your lead magnet, concluding with something like this: “Want to know more about how to start a business?
+Check out my free checklist with 10 steps for starting your first business!” and a link to the lead magnet (in this example, the checklist).

 Take a look at Oliver Emberton’s answer to a question, for example:

 As you can see, Emberton did the following:

 - Used the first few lines to hook them in.

 At the time of writing this, his answer has almost 600,000 views!